MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 ...
 ```

-For the implementation side of cancellation, let's begin with a simple example.
+For the implementation side of cancelation, let's begin with a simple example.

 ```cppwinrt
 // main.cpp